- Departments & Offices F-Z

 Durham County owns and operates a separate facility which serves the Research Triangle Park and adjacent areas.

-Reclaimed water is wastewater that has undergone a series of physical, biological, chemical processes to remove pollutants and solids to make it safe for irrigation, manufacturing, industrial cooling, street washing, dust control at construction sites, and similar uses.
+Reclaimed water is wastewater that has undergone a series of physical, biological, chemical processes to remove pollutants and solids to make it safe for certain uses.
+These include irrigation, manufacturing, industrial cooling, street washing, dust control at construction sites, and similar uses.
 This is a good way to reduce the amount of drinking water going into agricultural or industrial applications.
 For more information, see our list of Frequently Asked Questions about Reclaimed Water.

 The City of Durham makes reclaimed water available at no charge, under conditions of our state permit, to our list of certified users who take at least 250 gallons directly from the North Durham Water Reclamation Facility.
 While clean and safe for many uses, the law requires certain precautions for human contact.
 Only customers who have completed the required training may obtain permits.
 If you are interested, see the training schedule below.
 You may register by submitting a completed registration form, or an online form (when available).

 Training Schedule & Registration

 Visit the Reclaimed Water Page to learn about about training schedule and registration process.